 Just look at these beauties – who could resist?

-- 6 large chicken drumsticks (about 2 lbs. total)
+- 6 large chicken drumsticks (about 2 lb or 900g in total)

 - 2 tablespoons olive oil